TKSjp/HaplotypeExplorer/README.md

 ## Example

-1. Haplotype network of SARS-CoV-2 from 2020/04/16 to 2020/06/24 is provided as a sample data.

-2. Example networks and JSON files are available in `Example`.
+- Example networks and JSON files are available in `Example`.
+Open HTML files in browser after download.

 ## Citation